The easiest way to check your admission status is to login to UAOnline. You will need the Login ID and PIN you created when you applied for admission.

 If you are a graduate student, you may e-mail your graduate department or supervising professor; it is not unusual for a faculty member or another student to volunteer to meet new students at the airport as a personal favor.
 That said, we cannot guarantee that there will be someone to meet you at the airport — but the sooner you start asking and letting people know your plans, the easier it will be to make arrangements.
 It's also very easy to take a taxi from the airport ot campus;

 Check out the Where We Are From Page.
-We update this map roughly once a semester, after our students have arrived from around the world.
+We update the listings approximately once a semester, after our students and scholars have arrived from around the world.
 It will give you a sense of where our students, faculty, and researchers are from.
-Also, only people who are on visas sponsored by UAF are shown on the map.
+Also, only people who are in statuses sponsored by UAF are listed.
 UAF also serves an immigrant population - people who are from other countries, but who have become permanent residents or citizens of the United States.

 Even if your country is not represented, you will find people, both Americans and people from other countries, with whom you can relate and share experiences.
 Fairbanksans are known for their friendliness and hospitality, so we'll do everything we can to help you feel welcome and connected.